Mohini 9886788888

 Mohini 9886788888 is a 2006 Indian Kannada-language horror drama film directed, co-produced and written by Rajendra Singh Babu.
 The film stars Aditya and Sadha, with Suhasini, Anu Prabhakar and Adi Lokesh in other prominent roles.

 The film features original score and soundtrack from Hamsalekha.
-The film, upon release, met with average response at the box-office despite a high opening collection and the critical response was also average.
+The film, upon release, was a box office success.

+Plot

+Varun, a CID officer, and his wife Varsha, a press reporter, investigate the gruesome murder of Mohini.